-• There was a need for a standard format for evaluated nuclear data.

-- The format should be as flexible as possible so that existing libraries could be translated into the standard format and so that the format can be extended to meet future needs. - This standard format would be the link between a data library and the processing codes. - It was also suggested that a center be created and tasked with the development and maintenance of the new format called the Evaluated Nuclear Data File (ENDF).
+- There was a need for a standard format for evaluated nuclear data. - The format should be as flexible as possible so that existing libraries could be translated into the standard format and so that the format can be extended to meet future needs. - This standard format would be the link between a data library and the processing codes. - It was also suggested that a center be created and tasked with the development and maintenance of the new format called the Evaluated Nuclear Data File (ENDF).
 This center would also collect and distribute data.

 A preliminary version of the ENDF format was sent for review and comment.
 At the final meeting at Brookhaven on May 4-5, 1964, the 22 attendees discussed changes to ENDF and settled on a final version.
-The description of the system (referred to as $ENDF/A^{-1}$) was documented in the report BNL-8381 (Honeck, 1965).
-The initial ENDF/A library contained an updated version of the UKNDL library and evaluated data from a number of different laboratories.
+The description of the system (referred to as ENDF/A 1) was documented in the report BNL-8381 (Honeck, 1965).
+The initial END-F/A library contained an updated version of the UKNDL library and evaluated data from a number of different laboratories.
 As ENDF/A did not contain full evaluations, there was also a need for evaluated nuclear data to be used for reactor design calculations.
-The description of this system (referred to as ENDF/B) grew out of ENDF/A and was documented in the report BNL-50066 (Honeck, 1966).
-Whereas the format of ENDF/A was flexible, allowing data centers to produce and accept data in a variety of representations, the format of END-F/B had to be simple and mathematically rigorous to facilitate the development of the supporting infrastructures including data processing, integration and plotting.
+The description of this system (referred to as ENDF/B) grew out of END-F/A and was documented in the report BNL-50066 (Honeck, 1966).
+Whereas the format of ENDF/A was flexible, allowing data centers to produce and accept data in a variety of representations, the format of ENDF/B had to be simple and mathematically rigorous to facilitate the development of the supporting infrastructures including data processing, integration and plotting.

-Nearly 50 years later, we are revisiting the format and its specifications in order to modernize it.
+Nearly 50 years later, the ENDF format is the "common language" of all major nuclear data projects including CENDL (CENDL, 2009), ENDF (Chadwick, 2011), JEFF (JEFF, 2014), JENDL (Shibata, 2011), and RUS-FOND (RUSFOND, 2010).
 The fundamental need for data has not changed in this time, but the computational tools we have available are much more advanced and our physics understanding has advanced as well.
 The kinds of data we need to store have also grown markedly.
-In November 2012, a Working Party on Evaluation Cooperation SubGroup, WPEC-SG38, was formed (WPEC Subgroup 38, 2012) to coordinate the modernization of the ENDF format and supporting infrastructure.
-At that meeting, the following seven tasks were organized (WPEC Subgroup 38, 2013a,b):
+Recognizing the utility of the Working Party on Evaluation Cooperation (WPEC) framework (WPEC, 2012), a WPEC SubGroup (WPEC Subgroup 38, 2012) was formed to coordinate the modernization of the ENDF format in November 2012.
+Recognizing that processing codes such as NJOY (MacFarlane, 2012), AMPX (Dunn, 2002) and PREPRO (Cullen, 2015) are tied to the legacy ENDF format, this project must including modernizing the support infrastructure.
+The product of this first WPEC-SG38 meeting were